nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 This command can be combined with others for ease of use.
 Some examples:
 * Using `findorder Alice` to find all orders addressed to clients named Alice, followed by `markorder 1` to mark the first such order as complete.
-* Using `incompleteorders` to filter the list to show only the orders where payment is outstanding first, to quickly mark the correct one as complete a client is making payment.
+* Using `incompleteorders` to filter the list to show only the orders where payment is outstanding first, to quickly find the correct one to mark as complete when a client is making payment.

 ### Sorting orders : `sortorders`